vtexdocs/dev-portal-content/docs/guides/Integration-Guides/api-guides/setting-up-the-spf.md

 v=spf1 include:websitewelcome.com include:_spf.google.com include:amazonses.com ~all
 ```

->⚠️ Don't create duplicated entries or entries mixed with other values, to avoid possible validation errors.
+>⚠️ Do not create duplicated entries or entries mixed with other values to avoid possible validation errors.

 ## Verifying the SPF